-Coronavirus: We are now (April 2021) beginning to see an easing to our third Lockdown.
+Coronavirus: We are now (June 2021) beginning to see an easing to restrictions.
 The gardens are open from Thursday to Monday 10am – 3.30pm.
 The volunteers are back working and I am able to visit and talk to the gardeners.
 There are some restrictions, but much of the garden is accessible.
 Toilets are available, during the same times, in the courtyard.
 The cafe serves takeaways on these days, but some days may be closed due to staff shortages.

 Crathes is world famous for its great diversity of plants and the quality of its design.
 It is situated on Royal Deeside in North-East Scotland.

 Owned by the Burnett family until the twentieth century, Crathes was given to the National Trust for Scotland in 1951.

 With thanks to Niamh O’Driscoll and Steve Ingle for help with setting up the website.